rendner/py-plugin-dataframe-viewer/plugin/docs/GENERATE_TEST_DATA_AUTOMATED.md

 See: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user

-The gradle-task `buildPythonDockerImage` (group `docker`) must have been executed at least once.
+The gradle-task `buildPythonDockerImages` (group `docker`) must have been executed at least once.

 ## Rebuild Docker Image
-If files from the projects under `<PROJECTS_DIR>/html_from_styler` have been modified, the Docker image must be recreated.
+If files from the projects under `<PROJECTS_DIR>/html_from_styler` have been modified, the corresponding Docker images that contains the modified projects needs to be rebuild.

-Run the gradle-task `buildPythonDockerImage` (group `docker`).
+Run the gradle-task `buildPythonDockerImages` or the corresponding `buildPythonDockerImage_X`-tasks (group `docker`).

 ## When To Re-Generate
 Whenever plugin related code has changed, which could affect one of the following parts:

-- injecting the Python plugin code (Kotlin)
-- pandas related plugin code (Python)
-- the structure of the returned html string (Python)
+- the structure of the returned JSON string (Python)

 All files of the affected pandas versions, supported by the plugin, have to be re-generated.